sitMCella/openapi-3-object-converter/README.md

 ## Documentation

-This application is useful to convert a complex Java class to an OpenAPI 3 Schema Object definition.
+This application is useful to convert a complex Java class to an OpenAPI 3 Schema free-form object definition.

 The OpenAPI 3 YAML Schema Object is inserted into an OpenAPI 3 document.
 The generated OpenAPI 3 document is a single and complete OpenAPI 3 document with a simple template.